gempesaw/node-clair-client/README.md

 # node-clair-client [![Build Status](https://travis-ci.org/gempesaw/node-clair-client.svg?branch=master)](https://travis-ci.org/gempesaw/node-clair-client)

-This module is a set of api bindings to [coreos/clair@2.0.4][clair].
+This module is a set of api bindings to [coreos/clair@2.0.4][].
 It uses the v1 Clair API endpoints, not v3.
 Currently, it only implements the "upload layer" and "get layer" endpoints; contributions are welcome.

 ## installation

 ```
 npm i clair-client
 ```

-This module requires node@8+, as it uses async/await without transpilation.

 ## usage